 If you’re retired, stocks that pay dividends monthly are a perfect source of regular income you can use to pay bills, rent or buy groceries.
 Non-retirees also find monthly dividends attractive because they compound faster.

-Beware, however, as monthly dividend payers can be high risk.
-You have to watch out for unsustainable business models as well as too-good-to-be-true yields.
-In other words, a monthly dividend is a nice bonus, but that shouldn’t be your main factor in deciding whether or not to invest in a company.
+Keep in mind, however, that a monthly dividend is a nice bonus, but that shouldn’t be your main factor in deciding whether or not to invest in a company.

 You need to search for investments with timelessness and longevity—companies that are sure to not only be around 20 or 30 years from now, but still thriving.
 Dividend stocks become more powerful and usually make up a larger part of your annual return, the longer you hold on to them.